 Say something like this:

 “With all due respect sir, I have been and will continue to be committed to the achievement of our company’s plans.
-I need a pay rise as a motivation to make it happen.
+I need a good salary as a motivation to make it happen.
 Please consider accepting my salary request.”

 Show Evidence of What You’ve Done

 Another important way of replying to your HR manager in this matter is by showing evidence of what you’ve done for the company.
 The management might be quick to tell you that they can’t pay you that amount because it’s too high.